 Kagoshima City, the capital of Kagoshima prefecture, is the centre of culture, politics and economy for southern Japan.
 Picturesque and a popular tourist destination, the city is surrounded by mountains on three sides and Kinko Bay on the fourth side.
 The active volcano, Sakurajima, sits just 4km from the city centre and frequently showers its residents with ash.

-Notable activities include the annual student exchange program Youthwings, which sees Kagoshima high school students come to Perth during Japan’s summer each year, and the 40th anniversary delegation to Perth in August 2014, led by Mayor and Mrs Hiroyuki Mori.
+Notable activities include the annual student exchange program Youthwings, which sees Kagoshima high school students come to Perth during Japan’s summer each year, and the 40th anniversary delegation to Perth in August 2014, led by Mayor, Mr Hiroyuki Mori.

-Established in 1984, the State of New South Wales and the metropolis of Tokyo share a long and closely-linked relationship.
+Established in 1984, the State of New South Wales and the Tokyo Metropolitan Government share a long and closely-linked relationship.

 The two states also collaborate in the areas of education, trade and maintenance of sustainable cities.